Scholar Selection

 National Scholars demonstrate academic excellence, intellectual curiosity, a wide range of interests and experiences, leadership ability, and the potential to make an impact on their local and global communities.

-Scholars are selected after a review of Clemson University and Honors College admission applications that are completed on or before the Early Action deadline, followed by interviews and other activities with student finalists during a Scholarship Recruitment Weekend.
+Scholars are selected after a review of Clemson University Undergraduate applications that are completed on or before the Undergraduate Admissions Early Action deadline and Honors College admission applications that are completed on or before Honors Priority application deadlines, followed by interviews and other activities with student finalists during a Scholarship Recruitment Weekend.

 Scholar Criteria